jmseo1204/jmseo1204.github.io/_pages/about.md

 Mathematical analysis is one of my strengths, and handling visible objects has always been intriguing to me.

-Therefore, Computer Vision is my most interesting research field, especially 3D reconstruction, Diffusion, and SLAM.
+Therefore, Computer Vision is my most interesting research field, especially Embodied AI, Diffusion-based Planning, and 3D Scene Representation/Reconstruction.
 My motivation comes from the moments when I feel that what I am making might be the first trial in the world.

 To refresh myself, I enjoy lifting weights, writing my own novels, and consuming any type of media based on Science Fiction.
 I love almost every kind of physical activity, except for ball games :(